Contents

 Comparing AP Environmental Science to Other AP Courses

-Let’s look at the table below to compare and see what percentage of students get a score of 5 in this AP subject and others.
+Let’s compare and see what percentage of students get a score of 5 in this AP subject and others.

 AP Class | Students with Score 5 in 2024 (%) |